thoopchuk26/renderEngine3D/README.md

 # renderEngine3D
-Unoptimized 3D render engine in C++ from scratch with no external libraries.
+Unoptimized 3D render engine in C++ from scratch with 1 external library.
 Heavily based off of the tutorial series created by Javidx9.